bolt/docs/docs/contenttypes/intro.md

 have a field named `title`, Bolt will make a reasonable assumption as to what the "Title" should be.
 By using `title_format` you can override this, if Bolt doesn't provide correct titles for a ContentType.

+### Singleton ContentTypes

+You can set the option to create a **Singleton** ContentType, which basically is a ContentType that only contains exactly one record.
+For example, you can create a Singleton where you can store the site's social media links and basic contact info, that you can then use globally in your templates.
+Another common usecase is for a logical place to put the "Homepage" content.

+More details and examples can be found in
+[Making a Singleton ContentType][howto-singletons].

 The structure of a Record
 -------------------------